dataseyo/dataseyo/README.md

 Hi, I'm a philosopher of physics turned software engineer.
 I'm currently a Software Engineer at Lockheed working primarily with React, Python, and C++.

+I also do physics communication, and am currently working on a introductory statistical mechanics series--using python libraries like manim and matplotlib for animations and simulation.

 **Technologies I work with:**

 - Languages: Python, HTML/CSS/JS, Typescript, GLSL, C++